Regulations for the UNESCO/Guillermo Cano World Press Freedom Prize:

 Article 2 – Designation, amount and periodicity of the Prize

-The Prize shall be funded by the Cano Foundation and other donors* and shall consist of recurrent payments of US $5,000, US $20,000 and US $20,000 respectively, to be deposited in a special account opened for that purpose in accordance with the Financial Regulations of UNESCO, which may also receive voluntary contributions from public or private institutions, associations, foundations, corporate entities or persons.
-The value of the Prize shall be determined by the Director-General in consultation with the donors on the basis of the contributions received, the interest on the sum deposited in the special account in accordance with the Financial Regulations of UNESCO, and the charges to be borne by the account for the cost of administering the Prize.
+2.2 The Prize shall be funded by voluntary contributions from States, international agencies and organizations, as well as other entities and shall consist of recurrent payments to be deposited in a special account opened for that purpose in accordance with the Financial Regulations of UNESCO.
+The value of the Prize shall be of a minimum of 25,000 USD and determined by the Director-General in consultation with the donors on the basis of the contributions received, the interest on the sum deposited in the special account in accordance with the Financial Regulations of UNESCO, and the charges to be borne by the account for the cost of administering the Prize.

-All funds received and the interest accrued thereon shall be kept in a special interest-bearing account for the Prize (see Financial Regulations in Annex II).
+2.4 All funds received and the interest accrued thereon shall be kept in a special interest-bearing account for the Prize.

-The full staff support and operating/management costs of the Prize, including all costs relating to the award ceremony and public information activities, estimated at US $45,000 shall be fully covered by the Cano Foundation and other donors*.
+2.5 The full staff support and operating/management costs of the Prize, including all costs relating to the award ceremony and public information activities shall be fully covered by the Cano Foundation and other donors.
 To this end, the Director-General shall determine a mandatory overhead cost amount to be applied and charged against the funds in the Special Account, which is to be established under the Financial Regulations for the Prize.

 Article 3 – Conditions/qualifications of candidates

-Candidates shall have made a significant contribution to press freedom anywhere in the world.
+Candidates shall have made a significant contribution to press freedom anywhere in the world representing all types of media including digital media.
 Prizes may be conferred upon individuals, institutions, other entities or non-governmental organizations.